scindex/scindex/scindex.md

 - **C0130**: Workflow & Orchestration Logic
   - *Description*: Manages the sequence of tasks and interactions required to complete a business process, often spanning multiple services.
   - *Examples*: Camunda, AWS Step Functions

+- **C0199**: Provisional Business Logic Item
+  - *Description*: A temporary holding category for Business Logic items that do not fit other defined items.
+Use sparingly and submit a 'Suggestion' issue to have the component formally added to the Scindex.

 ### Section: C02 - Data Processing & Algorithms
 _Core algorithms for transforming, analyzing, and processing data to generate insights or new information._